Skip to Content

 With a length of yarn B (white), embroider seeds around the entire circumference of the strawberry.

-To get the exact look as the example crochet strawberry bookmark, begin by inserting your needle between rounds 7 and 8, from inside to outside, and pull through, leaving a short tail for tying.
+To get the exact look as the example crochet strawberry bookmark, begin by inserting your needle between rounds 7 and 8, from inside to outside.

-Then, reinsert your needle straight down between rounds 6 and 7, or 1 round directly below where you’ve just exited from.
+Then, reinsert your needle 1 round directly below where you’ve just exited from, between rounds 6 and 7.
 This completes 1 seed embroidery, over top of round 7.

-Repeat these steps around the entire circumference of your strawberry, working 1 seed every 2 stitches over top of round 7, for a total of 8 seeds.
+Repeat these steps around the entire circumference of round 7, working 1 seed every 2 stitches, for a total of 8 seeds around your strawberry.

-Lastly, sew 4 more seeds, over top of round 3, so that they are each 3 stitches apart and are vertically aligned with every-other seed in round 7.
+Lastly, sew 4 more seeds over top of round 3.
+Each of these seeds should be 3 stitches apart and vertically aligned with every-other seed in round 7.

-Knot your ends on the inside of your strawberry to secure your embroidery and cut any excess tail.
+Tie your ends together on the inside of your strawberry to secure your embroidery and cut any excess length.

 Crochet Strawberry – Round 9: